michaelfecker/grid-0x6/README.md

 2. Build triangles with the previously created vertices.
 Each vertice is connected to its closest vertices forming a set of equilateral triangles in this process.
    ![Triangles connecting the previously created vertices](/example/010_triangles.png "Triangles connecting the previously created vertices")
 3. Compute the neighboring triangles for each triangle.
-4. Randomly (or at least pseudo-randomly) combine two adjacent triangles into a parallelogram.
+4. Combine two adjacent triangles into a parallelogram.
 Each triangle may only be part of one parallelogram.
+This may create an irregular structure - based on the algorithm.
+The aim is to keep some triangles which can't be merged with an adjacent triangle into a parallelogram.
+This can be achieved by picking the next triangle to be merged and the triangle to be merged with with a certain randomness.
+With the randomness of the algorithm, the structure may look different in each generation.
+For this implementation, the same output is created for each generation (based on a set of parameters).
    ![Parallelograms merging two triangles](/example/010_parallelogram.png "Parallelograms merging two triangles")
-5. Some of the triangles may not find an adjacent triangle which is not merged into a parallelogram.
-This creates an irregular structure.
+5. With the implementation of the algorithm, some of the triangles may not find an adjacent triangle which is not merged into a parallelogram.
     ![Unmerged triangles highlighted in orange color](/example/010_unmerged.png "Unmerged triangles highlighted in orange color")
 6. Each paralellogram is split into four quadrangles.
 These quadrangles are also parallelograms on their own.
     ![Split parallelograms into 4 same-sized shapes](/example/010_patch-1.png "Split parallelograms into 4 same-sized shapes")